mtorials/dial-phone/README.md

 If you want to contact me join the [#dial-phone:mtorials.de](https://matrix.to/#/#dial-phone:mtorials.de) room.
 You can of course also just open an issue.

+# Contributing

+Everyone is welcome to contribute.
+See the [CONTRIBUTING.md](https://github.com/mtorials/dial-phone/blob/master/CONTRIBUTING.md) for more information.

 # TODO

 - support for the most used Matrix events